elchin-jafar/holbertonschool-low_level_programming/hello_world/README.md

 5 - write C program that prints the given strings but puts dont allowed 6 - print size of vars
 100 - generate assembly code with Intel Syntax
+101 - write quote without using printf or puts